kitavidouglas/Ecommerce_mern/README.md

-eCommerce Project
+Full_MERN_Stack_Ecommerce_Project

-For the development of our eCommerce platform, I adopted the MERN stack, comprising MongoDB, Express.js, React.js, and Node.js.
+For the development of this eCommerce platform, I adopted the MERN stack, comprising MongoDB, Express.js, React.js, and Node.js.
 This powerful technology stack enables the creation of a dynamic, scalable, and user-friendly web application, leveraging both front-end and back-end technologies.
 Below, I break down the components in more detail:

 1. Technology Stack
 MongoDB: